Youssef-Radwan/Arduca/README.md

 3. Install the necessary dependencies.
 4. Run the Arduca project.

-**Instant installation (currently in development)**
+**Instant installation**

 1. Download the Arduca installer from the Arduca website.
 2. Run the installer and follow the on-screen instructions.

-**Please note that the primary installation method is currently in development and may not be available to all users.
-If you are unable to install Arduca using this method, please try the manual installation method.**
+**Please note that the Arduca Website is currently in development and may not be available to all users.
+If you are unable to install Arduca using this method, please download the app through the releases page or try the manual installation method.**

 **Usage**